 How does the Process work?

 Each party must meet with the Family Mediator independently prior to committing to the mediation process.
 This consultation allows each party to fully understand the Process and to allow the Family Mediator to learn about each party’s perspective on the issues for resolution.
 The Family Mediator’s role is to facilitate the parties’ discussions and to assist the parties to resolve their conflict throughout the Process.

 Before the Family Mediation process can begin, the parties and the Mediator must review and sign a Participation Agreement which commits all parties to the Process and to avoiding court-imposed resolution.

 First meeting: the parties and the Mediator sign the Participation Agreement, identify each party’s interests (concerns, hopes, expectations, assumptions, priorities, beliefs, fears, values, needs), and create a list of issues and priorities for resolution.
 Usually time permits for the most pressing issues to be discussed and at least a temporary resolution to be put into place until a longer-term resolution can be reached.
 A “to do” list is created for all parties at the end of each session so that everyone knows what they must do before or for the following meeting.

 Subsequent meetings: we hit the ground running at all subsequent meetings.
-We address each issue identified for resolution in the order as agreed between the parties.
+We address each issue identified for resolution in the priority order as agreed between the parties.
 Information is exchanged, solutions are brainstormed, and resolution is reached on each issue.

-Prepare Agreement/Memorandum of Understanding
+Prepare Final Agreement or Memorandum of Understanding

-Where role do lawyers play in Family Mediation?
+What role do lawyers play in Family Mediation?